Current coastal and estuary grants round

 Implementation Closed

-Significant open coast hazards Open 3 August 2022 Councils may apply for funding throughout the year for works related to sites of significant open coast hazards that cannot wait until the next funding round
+Significant open coast hazards locations Open 20 July 2023 Councils may apply for funding at any time for works related to sites of significant open coast hazards that cannot wait until the next funding round

 Information for new applicants